decarcerateutah/decarcerateutah.github.io/_posts/2021-05-03-defund-slcpd-demands-details-resources.md

 The SLCPD has not been around forever, nor do we need to guarantee its continuity.
 The police do not prevent, solve, or heal our community from harm.
 Instead of relying on them to respond to calls, we can empower people who make up the fabric of our community by investing more resources into mental health providers, housing services and social workers, violence interventionists—even neighbors, family, and friends, since they are more likely to be our actual first responders.
 We can create non-police intervention programs in our city to reduce harm in our schools, neighborhoods, workplaces, and homes, cultivating a healthy and thriving city.

-Watch this short video about why the demand is to defund the police.
+[Click here](https://drive.google.com/file/d/1-_g_smCBcqjPakMcW5dKUpJM7smh69P6/view) to download a copy of our zine to #DefundSLCPD, and watch this short video about why the demand is to defund the police.
-<iframe width="560" height="315" src="https://www.youtube.com/embed/bT0YpOmk8NA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<center><iframe width="560" height="315" src="https://www.youtube.com/embed/bT0YpOmk8NA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

 # What is police abolition?
 Our culture encourages people to call the police for nearly every problem—be it a mental health crisis, broken taillight, or a loud party next door—creating multiple opportunities for the police to intervene in interpersonal relationships.
 This increases the scope of surveillance, harassment, and violence from the police.
 As police departments grow, so do their responsibilities, to the point where [even the police in SLC admit](https://kutv.com/news/2news-investigates/social-workers-going-out-with-police-slc-already-has-it-but-staffing-is-limited) they are asked to solve things that are not in their job description.